AdobeDocs/workfront.en/help/quicksilver/workfront-fusion/apps-and-their-modules/hubspot-crm-modules.md

   </tr>
   <tr>
    <td role="rowheader">Limit </td>
-   <td>Enter or map the maximum number of contacts Workfront Fusion should return during one scenario execution cycle. </td>
+   <td>Enter or map the maximum number of contacts [!DNL Workfront Fusion] should return during one scenario execution cycle. </td>
   </tr>
  </tbody>
 </table>

 #### List Contacts {#list-contacts}

 Returns all contacts that have been created in the portal.
 The output is limited to 5000 contacts.
-To list previous or next contacts, you can use the advanced parameter to offset the list.
+To list previous or next contacts, you can use the [!UICONTROL advanced] parameter to offset the list.

 <table style="table-layout:auto">
  <col>